Some martial arts were designed to kill. No rules. No mercy. Lethal intent.

 But which martial art is the deadliest?
 Considering that we’re talking about deadly force it’s a question that can be, well… difficult to test.

-This article takes a close look at the world’s most lethal martial arts – from traditional Japanese defensive methods to modern military combat systems, and plenty in between.
+Let’s take a close look at the world’s most lethal martial arts – from traditional Japanese striking techniques to modern military combat systems, and everything in between.

 But first, what does it actually mean to be the deadliest?
 Let’s break it down…